Idea Validation · KILL VERDICTS

 Supply Economics

-Groomer effective hourly rate after travel (30–40 min per slot): £11.20 — below NMW April 2025 (£12.21); supply will not participate
+Groomer effective hourly rate after travel (30–40 min per slot): £11.20 — below NMW April 2025 (£12.21); supply will not participate.

 Regulatory

-Mobile grooming requires Animal Welfare insurance + Canine First Aid certification + vehicle conversion; barrier too high for existing groomers to switch
+Mobile grooming requires Animal Welfare insurance + Canine First Aid certification + vehicle conversion; barrier too high for existing groomers to switch.

 Competition

-Rover and Wag offer grooming pick-up/drop-off at lower cost; established salons offer identical convenience with fixed costs already amortised
+Rover and Wag offer grooming pick-up/drop-off at lower cost; established salons offer identical convenience with fixed costs already amortised.

 Virtual reality fitness studio with live instructor-led classes